The single biggest piece of armour you’ll wear in your day-to-day life as a motorcyclist will be your helmet.

 This is the level of protection we want to see when buying back armour.

-This rating covers CE-protection specifically for back/spine protection, and is subjected to more strict testing with different shaped weights, with no more than 18kN of force transmitted to attain approval.
+This rating covers CE protection specifically for back/spine protection.
+It is subjected to more strict testing with different shaped weights, with no more than 18kN of force transmitted to attain approval.

 EN1621-2 – Level 1 – Average transmitted force over the nine tests is 18kN.